Written by Joel Surnow & Michael Loceff

 This opening episode is fast paced, but not enough to unbalance the way in which it reacquaints us with characters we’ve come to care for while introducing us to some new faces both with the President and at CTU.
 Most of the new faces come from Palmer’s staff with the always welcome Michelle Forbes by his side and Timothy Carhart looking shifty even as he delivers plot exposition.

-Back at CTU there is the welcome return of George, still stuck there because the recently elected President clearly didn’t make good on his deal to promote him, and Tony who are welcome sights to see, and who are now working alongside Michelle and Paula, played by Reiko Aylesworth and former Roseanne star Sara Gilbert.
+Back at CTU there is the welcome return of George, still stuck there because the recently elected President clearly didn’t make good on his deal to promote him, and Tony, both of whom are welcome sights to see, and who are now working alongside Michelle and Paula, played by Reiko Aylesworth and former Roseanne star Sara Gilbert.

 Certainly he had a ‘break the rules’ reputation as we saw last season, and nearly lost his job because of putting family before duty, but the last act of the episode suggests that the series is going to take the rogue agent quality of the character to heights that the first season never even suggested.